er537/whisper_interpretability/docs/index.md

 Bigram statistics are often learnt by the token embedding layer in transformer language models.
 Additionally, we observe semantically similar words clustered in embedding space.
 This phenomenon holds for Whisper model, but additionally we discover that words with **similar sounds** also exhibit proximity in the embedding space.
 To illustrate this, we choose specific words and then create a plot of the 20 nearest tokens based on their cosine similarity.\
 \
 'rug' is close in embedding space to lug, mug and tug.
-This is not very surprising of a speech-to-text model; if you *think* you hear the word 'rug', it is quite likely that the speech was in fact lug or mug.
+This is not very surprising of a speech-to-text model; if you *think* you hear the word 'rug', it is quite likely that the word was in fact lug or mug.
 ![rug](decoder/embedding_space/rug_embed.png)
 Often tokens that are close in embedding space and a combination of rhyming words **and** semantically similar words:
 ![UK](decoder/embedding_space/UK_embed.png)